klauspost/compress/s2/README.md

 The writer can use any method to reduce the number of entries.
 An implicit block start at 0,0 can be assumed.

-It is strongly recommended adding `UncompressedSize`, otherwise seeking from end-of-file (tailing for example) will not be possible.

 ### Decoding entries: